 At Associates Animal Hospital, we focus on keeping your pet happy and healthy.
 Unfortunately, some pets occasionally experience illnesses or injuries that require a veterinarian's care and attention.

 Associates Animal Hospital offers high quality diagnostic and medical treatments for sick and injured pets.
 We provide a safe and comfortable atmosphere to diagnose and treat your pet.

 A successful recuperation is our goal and our experienced and caring team of veterinarians is supported by our:

 - on-site laboratory

 - x-ray capabilities

-We offer ultrasound and endoscopy through New England Veterinary Specialists.
+We offer ultrasound through Pet Animal Ultrasound Services (PAUS).
 Advanced laboratory services are supplied by Idexx Laboratories and emergency coverage by Tufts Veterinary Hospital.